slangenbach/notes/snowflake_snowpro_core.md

 - Snowflake combines discretionary access control (DAC) and role-based access control (RBAC)
 - DAC means that each object has an owner who can grant access to it
 - RBAC means privileges are assigned to roles which are assigned to users
+- Both DAC and RBAC are available from the Enterprise Edition onwards
 - Securable objects include account, user, role, database (including schema, table, etc.), warehouse, etc.
 - The role hierarchy is:
     - Org Admin (not a role strictly speaking)